allenai/natural-instructions/tasks/README.md

 `task246_dream_question_generation` | Given a conversation, generate a multiple-choice question based on it | Question Generation
 `task247_dream_answer_generation` | Given a conversation and a question, answer the question based on the conversation | Answer Generation
-`task248_dream_classification` | Given a conversation and a question, classify the question | Classification `task249_enhanced_wsc_pronoun_disambiguation` | Given a sentence and a pronoun, decide which one of the choices is the pronoun referring to | Answer Generation, Pronoun Disambiguation
+`task248_dream_classification` | Given a conversation and a question, classify the question | Classification `task283_dream_incorrect_answer_generation`	| Given a conversation and a question, write an incorrect answer to the question | Incorrect Answer Generation
+`task249_enhanced_wsc_pronoun_disambiguation` | Given a sentence and a pronoun, decide which one of the choices is the pronoun referring to | Answer Generation, Pronoun Disambiguation
 `task268_casehold_answer_generation` | Given a prompt from a judicial decision and multiple potential holdings, choose the correct option | Answer Generation
 `task271_europarl_translation.json`| Translate bulgarian sentence into english language | Translation